How to Show Music in Paintings? Best Depictions of Music in Art

 Although he pursued painting and sculpting, he turned to it full-time when he was about 40 years old.
 He is known for his unique aesthetic that is visually distinctive.
 His carefully implemented paintings were a realistic reflection of the old European world that somehow also maintained the look of caricatures.
 They are incredibly detailed maintaining both a realistic quality and a painting-like quality.
 Gabor’s paintings were often nocturne and his subjects were older men and women.

 This painting, aptly named Old Friends, depicts a warm scene of an older group of gentlemen enjoying a late evening of drinking and merrymaking.
 It is evident from the scene that the men are well-acquainted with each other, perhaps for a long time as they relax and joke with each other.
-One of the men is portrayed playing a violin – no doubt, an upbeat tune.
+One of the men is portrayed playing the violin – no doubt, an upbeat tune.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.